Evidence for Two SNe Type Triggering GRB 220101A: a Pair SN and a Rotating Magnetized Core Collapse SN

-After pair-supernova explosion the expelled ejecta reaches to the 1.5 $M_\odot$ component in approximately 9 second and make it unstable under the gravitational collapse and trigger the birth of second supernova.
+After pair-supernova explosion the expelled ejecta reaches to the white dwarf in approximately 9 second and make it unstable under the gravitational collapse and trigger the birth of second supernova.
 This make the second peak in the figure \ref{fig:gbm} which we denotes by event II.
-We can estimate the ejection velocity of relativistic material being accreted with the less massive component using data from table \ref{T2}
+We can estimate the ejection velocity of relativistic material being accreted with the less massive component

 The event II leave behind a compact object, a neutron star which accordingly develop a very strong magnetic field due to flux conservation.

 The optical light curve of GRB 220101A has been observed by Swift-UVOT from 16 up to $10^4$ second rest frame time (Figure \ref{fig:optical_220101A}).
 With reference to event II in MeV light curve, the collapse process have had about 10 second to perform a compact core of the neutron star.
 During this collapse the NS core spin up with contraction and spin down with continues dipole and quadrupole radiation.
 Manipulating both equation \ref{m1} and \ref{Lum}, we estimate the angular velocity of the neutron star at the beginning of the optical observation by Swift-UVOT at the time around 16 second and have found that the neutron star is at its slowest state with a period of 87 ms.